Operation Christmas Drop: Description

 The drop is the oldest ongoing Department of Defense mission which remains in full operation, and the longest running humanitarian airlift in the world.
 By 2006, more than 800000 lb of supplies were delivered.
 The operation gives troops the chance to practice humanitarian aid drops, which they may later be expected to conduct during deployment.

-Volunteers from Andersen Air Force Base, including 734th Air Mobility Squadron, and both crew and aircraft from the 36th Airlift Squadron at Yokota Air Base, Japan, participate in the operation.
+Volunteers from Andersen Air Force Base, including 734th Air Mobility Squadron, 44th Aerial Port Squadron and both crew and aircraft from the 36th Airlift Squadron at Yokota Air Base, Japan, participate in the operation.
 Members of the Guam community also help the operation.
 Money is raised for the operation by sponsored activities such as golf tournaments and sponsored runs, as well as local businesses sponsoring individual boxes.
+(As of December 2024, the Anderson website calls for the donation of specific items such as antifungal cream and canned food to the boxes, though the page hasn't been updated since December 2021.
+The page of the private organization calls for both monetary and material goods donations.)

+The local 'Operation Christmas Drop' private organization leads fundraising activities.
+The Denton Humanitarian Assistance Program authorizes the military to perform humanitarian shipment on behalf of private organizations.

 Each box dropped from a C-130 aircraft weighs nearly 400 lb and contains items such as fishing nets, construction materials, powdered milk, canned goods, rice, coolers, clothing, shoes, toys and school supplies.
 The containers are dropped in water just off the beaches in order to avoid them hitting the locals.
+In the modern form, about 40 tons are dropped per year.

+Air crew communicate with target villages through ham radio.
+The operation is militarily classified as a Low Cost Low Altitude (LCLA) airdrop, which means that existing resources and repurposed personnel parachutes are used to build supply bundles for cheap, and drops are performed at low altitude for accuracy.
+The specific type of LCLA is called Coast Humanitarian Air Drop (CHAD).